“This is something we can actually use with real-world application.”

 - How to use i-Tree tools to develop plans to improve the environmental functions that trees provide on their school grounds or in their community.

-The lessons are designed to move the learner from awareness and knowledge to challenge and action.
+The Teaching with i-Tree lessons are designed to move the learner from awareness and knowledge to challenge and action.

 Activity 1.
 Tree Benefits and Identification